 Quantum Dice is developing a quantum random number generator, a technology based on the inherent unpredictability of quantum mechanics, which can provide a higher level of security in cryptographic applications.

-At the heart of Quantum Dice’s technology is the principle that fundamental processes at the quantum level—like the behavior of electrons and photons—are inherently probabilistic.
+At the heart of Quantum Dice’s technology is a core principle.
+Fundamental processes at the quantum level are inherently probabilistic.
+Examples include the behavior of electrons and photons.
 Unlike classical random number generators, which can suffer from predictability due to their reliance on deterministic processes, QRNGs use these quantum phenomena to produce theoretically impossible randomness to predict or replicate.

 Nu Quantum is working on quantum photonics and developing single-photon sources and detectors, critical components for quantum communication systems.
 The single-photon sources developed by Nu Quantum are designed to emit light particles one at a time.
 This capability is crucial for quantum key distribution (QKD), a method for secure communication that uses quantum mechanics to enable the secure exchange of encryption keys.
 Single-photon detectors complement these sources by accurately detecting these photons at the receiving end of the communication channel, ensuring the integrity and security of the data transmitted.